12 Best Things to Do in Copenhagen Denmark

 8. Eat at Copenhagen’s Oldest and Most Historic Restaurant

-We took our celebration to Restaurant Puk, which we happened upon by chance, while looking for a great place to eat after an extremely eventful day.
-Restaurant Puk is a cozy 18th century basement venue that is also one of Copenhagen’s oldest and longest-standing operating restaurants.
+We took our celebration to Restaurant Puk, which we happened upon by chance while looking for a great place to eat after an extremely eventful day.
+Restaurant Puk is a cozy 18th-century basement venue that is also one of Copenhagen’s oldest and longest-standing operating restaurants.
 We indulged in a feast of smørrebrød featuring thinly sliced cured beef, horseradish-infused crème fraiche, pickled herring, smoked salmon, and an assortment of other flavorful toppers.
+For visitors, Restaurant Puk is more than just a nice meal, but it’s an experience that deserves a spot amongst the classic tourist attractions in Copenhagen.
+If you’re compiling your list of the best places to visit in Copenhagen, Denmark, dining at one of the city’s historic restaurants is a must-do for both the culture and cuisine.

 9. Check Out Copenhagen’s Street Food Scene on Papirøen